Tuesday, 9 December, 2025

 Advantages:

-- Very low risk of restenosis
+- Lower risk of restenosis compared to Bare metal stents

-- Suitable for complex or small arteries
+- Suitable for complex anatomy, smaller arteries

 Limitations:

-- Need long-term antiplatelet medicines
+- Requires use of antiplatelet medicines

 Bioresorbable Stents